Open primary navigation menu

 A – 1 First Year Experience (FYE) (1 credit)

-A mission-focused introduction to college life, academic expectations and support systems, including a service project as well as a basic introduction to critical thinking and information literacy.
-The goals of the course derive from the College Motto: “Teach me Goodness, Discipline and Knowledge.”
+A mission-focused introduction to university life, academic expectations and support systems, including a service project as well as a basic introduction to critical thinking and information literacy.
+The goals of the course derive from the University Motto: “Teach me Goodness, Discipline and Knowledge.”

-*Policies regarding FYE: All first year students are registered in an FYE course their first semester in the college.
+*Policies regarding FYE: All first-year students are registered in an FYE course their first semester at the University.
 No student can withdraw from this course.
 In the event of a student failing the course, the course cannot be repeated.
 In those cases, the student will substitute an additional elective credit towards their graduation requirement.

 A – 2 Freshman Seminar (3 credits)